-The cancellation of a popular TV show has caused huge uproar in Thailand as fans of one of the country's new television shows lashed out after hearing the show would be dropped with immediate affect.
+A TV cancellation has caused uproar in Thailand as fans of one of the country's popular shows lashed out after hearing the show would be dropped with immediate affect.

 The show only had two final two-hour episodes left to air, which were scheduled to be shown on Friday and Saturday last week.
 However, both episodes were dropped immediately by the channel, much to the anger of fans who had followed the show through from the start.